Things You Should Know About the Toyota Prius Car Battery

 If you are one of the many Prius owners unhappy with your battery pack’s lifespan, you should consider reconditioning it.
 This is a simple and cost-effective way to extend the life of your battery and keep your car running.

 Battery packs in hybrid vehicles are composed of lead-acid and lithium-ion cells.
-Over time, the cells in these batteries begin to break down, causing the vehicle to lose fuel efficiency and performance.
+Over time, these cells begin to break down, causing the vehicle to lose fuel efficiency and performance.

 When this happens, the owner has two choices: to replace the entire battery pack or buy a reconditioned version.
 In addition to saving money, reconditioning can help the environment by reducing carbon emissions.